-Blender allows third-party asset libraries to integrate into 3D viewport or the asset browser.
+Blender allows third-party asset libraries to integrate into Blender.
 We can download or purchase material libraries filled with custom textures that can be dragged right onto an object in Blender.

 This page may contain affiliate links which pay me a commission if used to make a purchase.
 As an Amazon Associate, I earn from qualifying purchases.